Okan1991/welldata-surveyapp-reproduction/README.md

 ## Demo Applications Overview

-This project showcases three different applications that can interact with the same Solid Pod, demonstrating the interoperability of Solid applications:
+This project showcases three different applications that can interact with the same Solid Pod, demonstrating the interoperability of Solid applications.
+The primary focus is on the WellData application, with the other two applications serving as simpler demonstrations of Solid Pod interaction:

 ### 1. SolidJS File Manager (app)
 A file manager built with SolidJS that provides basic file and container management functionality.
 This application demonstrates: